 Well, this detailed post is going to take you step by step through the process.
 There are a lot of jobs out there and this post is going to show you how to find not just any job, but a good job teaching English in Korea, Taiwan, China and Japan or wherever.
 And that also means that it will help you avoid the horror stories you may have heard in such and such country.

-But first what is a good job?
+What is a good job?

 A good job isn't necessarily a higher paying job.
 Although a higher salary or wage is nice.
 It's not what I am referring to with this article.
 A good job is working at a school: